 What Weather Conditions Bring the Best Fall Foliage?

-In general, a wet growing season followed by an autumn with lots of sunny days, dry weather, and cold, frostless nights will produce the most vibrant palette of fall colors.
+- A wet growing season followed by an autumn with lots of sunny days, dry weather, and cold, frostless nights will produce the most vibrant palette of fall colors.
 This vividness is especially true of red leaves, such as those on sugar maples and red maple trees.

 Does your area experience fall foliage?
 Some level of autumn foliage changes in most regions of North America, but it’s New England, the upper Midwest, the Rocky Mountains, and parts of the Appalachians that hold the jackpot for leaf peepers.
 The right climate and light conditions and an abundance of the tree varieties that hoard colorful pigments come together in these places.